 At Webb, the study of the Latin language itself is central; students focus on attaining reading proficiency in Latin and understanding the important connections between Latin and modern languages, especially English.
 Nonetheless, emphasis is also placed on gaining a summary understanding of the whole span of Latin literature and Roman/European history and art up through the early modern period.
 These topics serve as a means for students to develop their reasoning skills, writing ability, and collaborative proficiency as they work in teams to read, write, and consider significant questions concerning human values and big ideas.
 Through Latin, we embrace Webb's mission "…to turn out young people who are tireless workers and who know how to work effectively; who are accurate scholars, who know the finer points of morals and practice them in their daily living; who are always courteous."

 College admissions people have also spoken to the Texas Classical League about how THEY regard Latin.
 This website is really directed at teachers, but click here to see what college admissions counselors think when they see Latin on your transcript.
 They like it, they really like it!
+As well, every day, as students enter the classroom, they walk beneath a poster with the Latin words for reason and virtue (ratio et virtus).
+These two words succinctly state the larger goals of our study.
+We are not just trying to be ready for college; we are trying to be ready for life.

 On this site, you will find all of the files and resources for Ms. Northrup's Latin classes as well as an overview of the significant skills learned in each unit or lesson.
 It also contains student projects and pictures of Latinists at work.
 Click on your class at the left to enter.